iamwenyi/linear-algebra/README.md

 # linear-algebra
-code that plots a straight line (given the gradient and y-intercept)
+code that helps with linear algebra homework :D